dhanashri-25/MediAssist/README.md

-# MediAssist - Symptom Analysis & Medical Recommendations
+# MediAssist - Symptom Analysis & Medical Recommendation System

 MediAssist is an advanced web application that uses machine learning to analyze user-input symptoms and provide potential medical diagnoses along with comprehensive recommendations for treatment, precautions, dietary advice, and exercise routines.